yeorok/morphik-core/README.md

 - **Schema-like Rules for Unstructured Data**: Define rules to extract consistent metadata from unstructured content, bringing database-like queryability to any document format.

-- **Enterprise-grade Scalability**: Built on proven database technologies (PostgreSQL/MongoDB) that can scale to millions of documents while maintaining sub-second retrieval times.
+- **Enterprise-grade Scalability**: Built on proven PostgreSQL database technology that can scale to millions of documents while maintaining sub-second retrieval times.

 ## Documentation